-ADHD and Time
+ADHD and Time Blind?
+You aren’t alone.

-Time Agnosia is described as an inability to perceive the passage of time, usually due to a disorder involving the temporal area of the brain**
+Time Agnosia is described as an inability to perceive the passage of time, usually due to a disorder involving the temporal area of the brain.**

-Time Blindness is a devasting deficit for those with ADHD.
-It creates problems at work in relationships and for the person with ADHD in organizing and managing their life.
+It creates problems at work, in relationships, and for the person with ADHD in organizing and managing their life.

 It prevents you from planning your day and organizing your life in a way that can help you reach goals.
 It may seem like you are living from one crisis to the next because events don’t seem urgent until they are right upon you.